krakend/krakend-documentation/endpoints/sequential-proxy.md

 }
 ```

+After doing this, the list of `backend` is executed one by one, and the next call has access to the data returned by the previous in the `url_pattern` and not anywhere else. **The body of the last request is not sent to the next** (but you can still access the original body).

 When the sequential proxy is enabled, the `url_pattern` of every backend can use a new variable that references the **resp**onse of a previous API call.
 The variable has the following construction: